 KPN entered into the Credit Facility on 6 July 2011.
-The Credit Facility is an unsecured EUR 2.0 billion multi-currency syndicated revolving credit facility, including a EUR 500 million swingline facility, with fourteen original lenders (each having a commitment of EUR 142.9 million), ABN AMRO Bank N.V., Bank of America N.A., Barclays Bank PLC, BNP Paribas, Citibank, N.A., London Branch, Credit Suisse AG, London Branch, Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A. (acting as Rabobank International), Deutsche Bank Luxembourg S.A., ING Bank N.V., J.P.
-Morgan Chase Bank, N.A., Société Générale, The Royal Bank of Scotland N.V. (as a lender under the Credit Facility and Facility Agent, Euro Swingline Agent and Dollar Swingline Agent (each as defined in the Credit Facility)), UBS Limited and UniCredit Luxembourg S.A.
+The Credit Facility is an unsecured EUR 2.0 billion multi-currency syndicated revolving credit facility, including a EUR 500 million swingline facility, with fourteen original lenders (each having a commitment of EUR 142.9 million), including J.P.
+Morgan Limited, and The Royal Bank of Scotland plc as Facility Agent, Euro Swingline Agent and Dollar Swingline Agent (each as defined in the Credit Facility).
 Borrowings under the Credit Facility can be used for general corporate purposes.
-The Credit Facility was undrawn as of 31 December 2012 and 31 March 2013.
+The Credit Facility was undrawn as of 31 December 2012.